Stephen Roskill: Naval career

-The son of John Henry Roskill, K.C. a barrister, and Sybil Dilke, Stephen Roskill was born in London, England and joined the Royal Navy in 1917, attending the Royal Naval College at Osborne House and then the Britannia Royal Naval College at Dartmouth, Devon.
-As a midshipman Roskill served on the light cruiser Durban on the China Station before returning to practise gunnery at Greenwich and Portsmouth.
+The son of John Henry Roskill, K.C. a barrister, and Sybil Dilke, Stephen Roskill was born in London, England and joined the Royal Navy in 1917, attending the Royal Naval College at Osborne House and then the Royal Naval College at Dartmouth, Devon.
+As a midshipman Roskill served on the light cruiser Durban on the China Station before returning to study gunnery, navigation, torpedoes and other subjects at Greenwich and Portsmouth.